Colley-K/Time_series_forecasting/README.md

 [EDA Notebooks](https://github.com/Colley-K/Time_series_forecasting/tree/master/2.%20EDA)

 #### Problems Encountered:
-1. The further back you modelled, the less it represented the trend and seasonality of the current year.
+PROBLEM 1.
+The further back you modelled, the less it represented the trend and seasonality of the current year.
 >
 >**WHY?**
 >